genner-lab/meta-fish-lib/README.md

 scripts/clean-derep-write.R -m 12s.miya -d true -p 0.5
 ```

-* **How do I actually use the reference library** - The reference library generated is provided in a tabular CSV format.
+* **How do I actually use the reference library?** - The reference library generated is provided in a tabular CSV format.
 This is because this type of data can be easily manipulated in R using popular packages such as [dplyr](https://dplyr.tidyverse.org/reference/dplyr-package.html).
 Most taxonomy assignment software, however, requires DNA sequence data in a format such as FASTA.
 The FASTA headers (lines commencing ">") contain the taxonomic assignment information.
 Unfortunately, each of the many software implementations available tend to use its own syntax for these headers, and as such I am unable to know which ones you will be using.
 However, I have chosen some commonly used formats (e.g. sintax, dada2, plain dbid) as default FASTA outputs.
 Please raise a ticket in [Issues](https://github.com/genner-lab/meta-fish-lib/issues) if you think an important one needs to be added.
 To make your own custom labels, just use the dplyr `mutate()` and `paste()` functions to join columns in the table to make a new label column.
 Below I make a label of format 'dbid_family_genus_species' and write it out as a FASTA file.
 Table 2 explains the fields in the reference library table.

 ```r
 library("tidyverse")